Ground Source Heat Pumps (GSHP) By Vien Systems

 A Ground Source Heat Pump creates energy by pumping water through pipes buried beneath the ground.

-This water which is warmed by the ground then passes through the pump which increases its temperature for hot water and heating.
+The water warmed by the ground then passes through the pump which increases its temperature to a suitable level used for hot water and heating.

-Like a traditional boiler the hot water can be pumped through underfloor heating pipes or radiators to heat property, and naturally hot water to your taps.
+Like a traditional boiler the hot water can be pumped through underfloor heating pipes or radiators to heat property, and natural hot water to your taps.

 Benefits of Ground Source Heat Pumps